MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_pipelines.md

 ```

 This pipeline consists of four commands in the specified order.
 The following
-illustration shows the output from each command as it is passed to the next
+illustration shows the output from each command as it's passed to the next
 command in the pipeline.

 ```